sarajimenez/fatecompass/README.md

 3. bootstrapping.m
 4. differential_motif_activity_analysis.m

-FateCompass results for these datasets are summarized for easy visualization in the following [Shiny App](https://jimenezs.shinyapps.io/FateCompass_results/).
+FateCompass results for these datasets are summarized for easy visualization in the following Shiny App: https://jimenezs.shinyapps.io/FateCompass_results/.

 ## Tutorial